 Can I get travel insurance for medical cover only?

-Because the cover is limited to medical treatment only, it’s much cheaper and offers an affordable option for those who are travelling on a budget.
+It’s much cheaper and offers an affordable option for those who are travelling on a budget since the cover is limited to medical treatment only.

 While it doesn’t fully protect you, it does cover the most important part of travel insurance, because medical costs in a foreign country can be cripplingly expensive.